The Geometry of integrable systems. Tau functions and homology of Spectral curves. Perturbative definition: Deformations of spectral curves

-In other words, trying to work in a restricted subspace of spectral curves (for instance Hitchin systems) prevents from performing Sato shifts, and is often damaging regarding the powerful Sato's formalism, as we will see below.
+In other words, trying to work in a restricted subspace of spectral curves (for instance Hitchin systems $\det(\y-\Phi(x))=0$ with $\Phi(x)\in H^0(\curverond,\text{End}\mathcal E\otimes K) $ with fixed group $G$ and fixed pole divisors for $\Phi$) prevents from performing Sato shifts, and is often damaging regarding the powerful Sato's formalism that we will see below.

 \er

 \br {\bf Link to the usual Sato notation:} Like in remark \ref{rem:Hirota}, write $\y$ in a neighborhood of a pole $p$, in a local coordinate $\xi_p(z)=(\x(z)-\x(p))^{1/{{\rm order}_p(\x)}}$, as \beq \y = \sum_{k=0}^{d_p} t_{p,k} \xi_p^{-k-1} d\xi_p + {\rm analytic\,at}\,p \eeq with $t_{p,k}$ the KP times.
 Then if one considers a 3rd kind cycle $\gamma_{p_2\to p_1}$ with boundary $\partial\gamma_{p_2\to p_1}=[p_1]-[p_2] = \sum_i \alpha_i [p_i]$ at $p_1,p_2$ with $\alpha_1=1=-\alpha_2$, and if some at $p_i$, $i=1,2$ is close to $p$, with local coordinates $z_i=\xi_p(p_i)$, we have, as power series of $z_i$: \bea \int_{\gamma_{p_2\to p_1}} B &\sim & \sum_i \alpha_i \frac{d\xi_p}{\xi_p-z_i} + {\rm analytic\,at}\,p \cr &\sim & \sum_i \alpha_i \sum_{k=0}^\infty z_i^k \xi_p^{-k-1} d\xi_p + {\rm analytic\,at}\,p \cr \eea In other words the Sato shift locally (but in general not globally) amounts to \beq t_{p,k} \to t_{p,k} + \sum_i \alpha_i z_i^k. \eeq This is usually denoted \beq t_p \to t_p \pm [z_i] \qquad , \qquad [z_i]=(1,z_1,z_1^2,z_1^3,z_1^4,\dots) \qquad , \qquad \pm = \alpha_i = \pm 1. \eeq